 - IT Manager - Ian Green

-The role of the Heads of School and Headteachers is to be responsible for the operational day-to-day running of the schools and to be the first point of contact for pupils, staff and parents.
+The role of the Heads of schools and Headteachers is to be responsible for the day-to-day operational running of the schools and to be the first point of contact for pupils, staff and parents.

-- New Park Academy – Almut Bever-Warren (Headteacher)
+- New Park Academy – Almut Bever-Warren (Executive Headteacher)

 - Pictor Academy – Andrew Taylor (Executive Headteacher)

-- Longford Park School - Andrew Taylor (Executive Headteacher)
+- Longford Park School - Zoe Fernandez (Head of School)

 Academy Advisory Committees

-Each schools AAC performs the role of sub-committee of the Board of Directors.
+Each school's AAC performs the role of a sub-committee of the Board of Directors.

-They do not have the legal powers or accountability that maintained schools Governing Bodies have but their roles are similar.
+They do not have the legal powers or accountability maintained school Governing Bodies have, but their roles are similar.

-They are responsible for ensuring the smooth day-to-day running of each of our schools, to oversee the individual schools’ development in areas such as curriculum, pupil progress and standards.
+- They are responsible for ensuring the smooth day-to-day running of each of our schools and for overseeing the individual schools' development in areas such as curriculum, pupil progress and standards.

 - CFO and Finance

 We are very proud of our professional staff.
-Everyone from teachers, assistants, therapists, administrative and support staff to pastoral carers, are all dedicated to the development of the children and young people that they educate and care for.
+Everyone, from teachers, assistants, therapists, and administrative and support staff to pastoral carers, is dedicated to the development of the children and young people they educate and care for.